 Gain a Competitive Edge

 With any job, employers seek the most qualified candidates.
 Having an advanced degree can move you to the top when it comes to job offers.
 Teachers who complete master’s programs show potential employers that they’re deeply committed to perfecting their craft, and this drive for improvement makes a big impression on employers.
-According to Face the Facts USA 52% of public school teachers have at least a master’s degree, which means a master’s degree could soon become the norm in education.
+According to the National Center for Education Statistics, 51% of teachers held a master’s degree during the 2020-2021 school year, which means a master’s degree could soon become the norm in education.

 Get Hired in States and Districts Where a Master’s is Required